Search

 “It was such a great comeback from 1990, and emotionally it healed so many wounds,” Sheehan told writer Liz Kahn.
 “It was the most significant win of my career because I overcame so much doubt.
 It would have been very hard to live the rest of my life without winning an Open.
 Now I feel I’m on vacation from adversity and that 1992 Open victory made me a different person-much happier and more content.
 If I never win another tournament, I’m still complete because that was the one I wanted.”

-Sheehan grew up in Middlebury, Vt., and Lake Tahoe, Nev.
+Sheehan grew up in Middlebury, Vermont, and Lake Tahoe, Nevada.
 Her father, Bobo, was a college ski coach in Vermont and also an Olympic ski coach.
 As the only girl in the family, Sheehan learned how to compete to survive.
 She was as good a football player as her three brothers, and at 13, Sheehan was ranked the No. 1 downhill skier for her age in the country.
 Golf was a secondary sport until Sheehan reached age 18, when her handicap was down to scratch and the University of Nevada-Reno offered her a scholarship.

 As an amateur, Sheehan won state titles in Nevada and California, the AIAW National Championship for San Jose State, and was runner-up in the 1979 U.S. Women’s Amateur Championship.
 She was undefeated on the 1980 Curtis Cup team and earned Rookie of the Year honors on the LPGA Tour in 1981.